ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

 ### monitoring and logging
 - Azure Monitor
     - central spot that puts together the logs/diognostics from all your resources
+    - you have to enable monitoring on your resources, like VMs, and choose what to monitor and what logs to collect

 ### consuming Azure services